oboroc/oboroc.github.io/_posts/2016-09-21-pentium-mmx-pc.md

 To do
 -----

-* find shorter metal sockets to support motherboard, so AT keyboard post is better alligned with case
+* find shorter metal sockets to support motherboard, so AT keyboard port is better aligned with case
-* replace constant speed CPU cooler with molex connector with a 3-pin variable speed fan cooler
+* replace constant speed CPU cooler with molex connector with one that has 3-pin variable speed